20ngAK/Honeypot-Hosting/README.md

 Going forward, anytime we want to connect to our server we can just use `$ ssh honeypot`.

-# Start your honeypot!
+# Next step - Start your honeypot!
-You now have a base install ready for further installation and configuration of your chosen honeypot!
-Feel free to reach out to me in Slack @AK with any questions or to correct an error in this document.
+You now have a more secure base install ready for further installation/configuration of your chosen honeypot.

+**Feel free to reach out to me in Slack @AK with questions or to correct any errors in this document!**